tonred/NeverAuction/README.md

 ### DeParticipant
 Source code: [DeParticipant.sol](contracts/DeParticipant.sol)

-This is a user data for creation and interation with DeAuction.
+This is a user data for creation and interaction with DeAuction.
 It is deployed once for each wallet.
 At has locker in order to prevent double spending and double bidding.
 See diagrams in DeAuction section because DeParticipant are closely related with DeAuction